deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16266/index.md

 ![](figures/figures_16_4.png)

-> 🔼 The figure shows example pairs of low-quality and high-quality images from the 3DGS Enhancement dataset, illustrating the types of artifacts the model is designed to correct.
+> 🔼 This figure shows example pairs of low-quality and high-quality images from the 3DGS Enhancement dataset, illustrating the types of artifacts addressed by the proposed method.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: The low and high quality image pairs created in our 3DGS Enhancement dataset.